askar02/Unsupervised-learning-/README.md

 I. Explore the dataset.
 Do the descriptive statistics. <br>
 II.
 Explanatory data analysis.
-Exploring the features, visualizations etc.
+Exploring the features, visualizations etc. <br>
 III.
 Feature engineering.
-Encodings, generating the features from date-time, sum and from other columns.
+Encodings, generating the features from date-time, sum and from other columns.<br>
 IV.
 Unsupervised learning.
 Do the Cluster analysis.
 Segment the customers.
 K-means, Hierarchical Clustering.
 With different metrics, linkages.
 Visualize the clusters etc.
-Look for the optimal number of the clusters
+Look for the optimal number of the clusters<br>
-V. Analyzing the results.
+V. Analyzing the results.<br>
 VI.
 Conclusion.